toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 - Strategy
 - Control
-- Responsible Practices
-- Core Practices
+- Responsible & Core Practices

 The domain of risk control in AI have developed very quickly such that there is now an [ISO standard for AI Governance (38507)](https://www.iso.org/standard/56641.html) as well as a [NIST AI  Risk framework (AI-600-1)](https://www.nist.gov/itl/ai-risk-management-framework).
 They are both (surprisingly) mature and well considered standards that would make sense to be deployed in risk adverse organisations that have embraced AI.